diegodelbianco12/cash-intelligence-dashboard/methodology/module3_compliance_scoring.md

 **DSCR = F ÷ G = €80,700 ÷ €31,540 = 2.56** ✅
 **Threshold: ≥ 1.0 (D.Lgs.
 14/2019)**

+The supplier line (€119,000) is the portion of open payables scheduled to fall due inside the six-month budget window — a narrower figure than the full open AP balance, which the monitoring pages report separately.

 ### 2.2 Why the Structure Separates Operative from Financial Outflows